stelzinga/MF/Management_Framework-Appendix.md

 - Services (from Suppliers)
 ________________________________________
 ## Data & Info (Framework)
 Data is a topic that should really be split into two aspects: *Data* and *Info*.
 Below discussion drills in to both aspects individually, as well as how they relate to each other.
-Various definitions are provided, and although not all of these are strictly speaking industry standards, they help in framing an overall Data & Info Approach.
+Various definitions are provided, to help frame an overall Data & Info Approach.

 ### Data
 Data is a *record* of *fact* or facts.
 A record contains one or more facts each stored as a *Data Field* or field in short.
-Facts are broad: revenue, COGS, suppliers, Operational Costs, staff skills,...
+Facts are broad: revenue, COGS, suppliers, Operational Costs, staff skills, and so on.

-Below follow key aspects involved in Data.
+Below follow key aspects of Data.

 Data Set
 A regrouping of records of the same fact(s) is called a *Data Set*.
 For example, all records related to Revenues is the Revenue Data Set.
-A record can contain several facts and so a single set of records showing both Revenues and Cost is a single Data Set.
+A record can contain several facts and so a Data Set of records showing both Revenues and Cost is still a single Data Set.

 Time-Bound & Instance-Bound
 Facts can be *time bound* as well as *instance bound*.
 Time bound data is a natural consequence of measuring facts over time.
 An instance is a general term for a scope or a combination of scopes e.g., geography, temperature zone, department within an organisation, departments within geographies, etc.

 Variable
 A fact is often a Data Variable or *variable* i.e., its value changes over time and/or across one or more instances.
 In other words, *change* is embedded in Data.
-If a fact does not change by *design* it is deemed a *constant*.
-Constants are regrouped into a Data Set called *Static Data* an example of which is the income tax rate per country for a given year (which indeed can change over time).
+If a fact does not change, or only at pre-determined times it is deemed a *constant*.
+Constants are regrouped into a Data Set called *Static Data* or *Reference Data* an example of which is the income tax rate per country for a given year (tax rates do change over time).

 Data Representation
 Facts can be represented in different manners: